MasterIO02/ordr-client/README.md

 1. Clone the repository
 2. Copy FFmpeg binaries to files/danser IF you do not have it installed system-wide (create the directory if it does not exist)
 3. Run 'npm install' at the root folder of o!rdr-client.
-4. Run 'node main.js' to launch o!rdr-client and follow the instructions.
-Danser will be downloaded automatically.
+4. Run 'node main.js' to launch o!rdr-client and follow the instructions. danser will be downloaded automatically.

 ### Run from a build (no auto-update)